dacharyc/dcwebsite/content/posts/2023-11-08-hackathon-part-2.md

 ![Screenshot of a transformed document containing Google Analytics data for a documentation page](/images/sdk-analytics-atlas-document.png)

 If you're familiar with software development, you may notice that a lot of these string fields have a small selection of fixed values.
-If I were writing this as an app, I make these fields enums to enforce correctness and simplify discovering the values.
+If I were writing this as an app, I would make these fields enums to enforce correctness and simplify discovering the values.
 MongoDB doesn't have an enum data type, though.

 Developers often debate how to store enum values in MongoDB.
 Integers are arguably more efficient to query, and you can map them to strings.
 But storing strings directly gives you immediate understanding of the data.
 This collection will never have a huge number of documents or values to query.
 Making these fields strings makes the data more understandable for my teammates.
 This also lets me use the values of these fields as labels when I get to making Charts.